« Caracas Arepa Bar - NYC

 cheung fun cart on grand st

-This year, I’ve been eating a lot of cheung fun with fish balls from the cheung fun cart on Grand St.
+This year, I’ve been eating a lot of cheung fun (rolled rice noodles) with fish balls from Huan Ji Rice Noodles, the cheung fun cart on Grand Street.

 cheung fun & fish balls from the Grand St cart

 Usually I get the regular order, which is a good sized 16 oz container for $2.50.
-When you order, the woman there will fill the container with cheung fun (rolled rice noodles) cut up with a pair of scissors, and then place fish balls on top.
+When you order, the woman there will fill the container with cheung fun cut up with a pair of scissors, and then place fish balls on top.
 In case you don’t know, fish balls are made from a blend of various white fish.
 In Chinese it’s known as Yú Dàn, and fish cakes, in general, are known as oden in Japanese and odeng in Korean.
 I always think of it as a fish sausage.
 Normally, I ask her for a mix of regular fish balls and curry fish balls.
 (I use the work “ask” very loosely, by the way.
 Most of the communication is done with a lot of pointing, and head shaking.)
-Regular fish balls are bigger and more spongey.
+Regular fish balls are bigger and more spongy.
 The curry fish balls are more dense with a spicy curry bite.
-After the container is filled up, it’s topped with a spicy peanut sauce and a sprinkling of sesame seeds (in the pic here, the woman forgot the sesame seeds).
+After the container is filled up, it’s topped with a spicy peanut sauce, oyster sauce, and a sprinkling of sesame seeds (in the pic here, the woman forgot the sesame seeds).
 I kind of like the fact that whenever I go, the sauce tastes a bit different.
-Some times it’s a bit sweeter, sometimes it’s more spicey, sometimes it tastes more fishy….
+Some times it’s a little sweeter, sometimes it’s a little spicier, sometimes it tastes a little fishier….
 It gives it a homemade feel.
 Regardless, it’s always delicious and satisfies my cravings for something sweet, spicy, and salty, even in the NYC heat.

 Biryani Cart